I can't hear in this background noise - unbalanced hearing

 1. Get two portable radios and place them close together.
 Turn one of them on and tune it to a channel where there is speech rather than music.
 Adjust the volume so that when you move away, you can just understand what is being said.
 Now turn the radio off and do the same with the other radio.
 Finally turn both radios on together to the volume that you adjusted before and move away again.
 By being some distance away, both voices will seem to come from pretty well the same point, so you won't be able to focus on one rather than the other using the pin-pointing ability of your two ears.
 Can you now understand what either voice is saying?
 It isn't easy is it?
 After a few seconds you will probably feel that the point has been made, but keep the two radios going for ten minutes or so.
 By the end you will probably feel that you want to scream!
 At least you will be able to locate where the babble is coming from.
 People with unbalanced hearing hear it inside their heads.

 2. Another helpful demonstrate is through an analogy with sight.
-Just as two balanced ears are necessary for pinpointing sound, so are two eyes necessary to locate the precise position of any object.
+Just as two balanced ears are necessary for pinpointing a source of sound, so are two eyes necessary to locate the precise position of any object.
 To see this for yourself, cover one eye and get someone to stand behind you and dangle a loop of wire in front of you sideways on.
 It is essential that you don't see the loop or its support in advance with your two eyes and that you don't see the hand at the time of the demonstration.
 Otherwise your brain will rely on its memory of sizes to estimate position, rather than on what a single eye will tell it.
-Then try to put a pencil through the loop from left to right or right to left, not directly front-on.
+Then try to put a finger or pencil through the loop from left to right or right to left, not directly front-on.
 The chances are that you will fumble.
 If you really can put the pencil straight through the loop first time, your brain is almost certainly guessing correctly at some sizes somewhere.
 The reason for the fumbling is simply that one eye cannot pinpoint position, even though the brain can compensate to some extent using its understanding of relative sizes.
 The fumbling should indicate how someone with unbalanced hearing has to fumble in order to work out where sound is coming from.
 This may not matter too much if there is only one source of sound, but it matters a great deal when there are lots of competing sounds, like speech in a crowded room.

 Why unbalanced hearing causes problems with background noise